SurinderTech/GrowthOS/README.md

 ---------

 # You don’t just learn.
 You don’t just work.
-You operate  a company.
+You operate  a system.